slatedocs/slate/source/includes/_groups.md

 }
 ```

-Budget is one way that users in a group get sunlights, it allows groups to budget a certain amount of money they use to invest in their education.
+Budget is one way that users in a group get sunlight, it allows groups to budget a certain amount of money they use to invest in their education.

-Can edit the budget for each member of a group individually via `POST` to` https://sunlight.is/api/credit`
+Can edit the budget for each member of a group individually via `POST` to` https://app.sunlight.is/api/credit`

 ### Query Parameters